 When choosing the best fabric, you will be spoilt for choice, given the many options available.
 But the HOOPLE Premium Pro Garden Weed Barrier Landscape Fabric scores well in this segment, most notably for its 3x thickness compared to its competition.
 It is easy to install and can be used to keep your lawn and garden weed-free for a while.

-- Premium Weed Barrier Fabric: 2-3 times thicker than the brand in Lowes or Homedepot.
-Measures 32 Inches x 180 Feet.
+- Premium Weed Barrier Fabric: Measures 32 Inches x 180 Feet.
 Thick and durable fabric can be used for a long time.
 Saving your time on buying normal fabric and reinstall it.
 Keeping your garden and flower beds free of weeds for a long period of time.

-- Easy to install a roll of extra thick sunlight minimizing weed barrier fabric for yard landscapes, flower beds and gardens.
+- Easy to install a roll of extra thick sunlight minimizing weed barrier fabric for yard landscapes, flower beds and garden.
 It’s very easy to roll out, place down and start planting.

 - Environmentally friendly, chemical- free, weed barrier roll that doesn't harm the ecosystem of your yard.
 Allowing your plants to thrive.

 Plus, it is environmentally friendly, and free of any chemicals, so you can rest assured it won’t cause any damage to your desired plants, and yard.
 Adding to this, the HOOPLE landscape fabric is UV stabilized, and permeable to air and water, so it will block the Nutgrass, but not the essential resources from reaching your other plants.

 - Might not work well in all weather conditions

 How to use landscape fabric to kill & control Nutgrass